What are the steps involved to claim?

 You already keep records of your income and expenditure (eg. contracts, invoices, wage records) in your accounting systems and financial statements.
 However, your existing expense classifications won’t necessarily match up with the definitions of eligible and ineligible expenditure.
 You’ll need to develop additional systems that make it clear which is eligible.

-If your employees, business assets and other resources are used in both R&D and other activities, you will need to apportion the expenditure between those activities.
+Expenditure is only eligible for the R&D tax credit to the extent it is directly related to, required for, and integral to core or supporting R&D activities.
+This means if your employees, business assets and other resources are used in both R&D and other activities, you will need to apportion the expenditure between those activities.